-3. Examine the role of comparative advantage in business environments and the importance of organizational change
+- Describe the role of comparative advantage in global business environments.

-4. Understand and evaluate proliferation of new information and telecommunication technologies and their importance for business and management in the New Economy
+- Explain the proliferation of new information and telecommunication technologies in the New Economy.

-5. Understand and apply the concept of international managerial leadership competence (IML), including the human, technology and knowledge (ETK) dimensions of organizations, to improve organizational performance and effectiveness
+- Apply the concept of international managerial leadership competence (IML) to improve organizational performance and effectiveness.

-6. Apply the systems approach and methodology to solve the increasingly complex problems of organizations with a global perspective, including determination of the appropriate business and managerial strategies and techniques such as distance activity and benchmarking, as well as telecommunications and information technologies to improve decision making within organizations
+- Apply the systems approach and methodology to solve the increasingly complex problems of organizations with a global perspective.

-8. Create and implement a strategic business plan with a global perspective
+- Describe a strategic business plan with a global perspective.

 Students enrolled in this degree program must achieve a minimum cumulative grade point average (CGPA) of 2.0 to graduate.
 Applicants for this non-degree program must submit the following documents: